Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Abstract

 \section{Abstract}

-As robotic systems become increasingly integrated into real-world environments—ranging from autonomous vehicles to household assistants—they inevitably encounter diverse and unstructured scenarios that lead to failures.
-While such failures pose safety and reliability challenges, they also provide rich perceptual data for improving future performance.
-However, manually analyzing large-scale failure datasets is impractical.
-In this work, we present a method for automatically organizing large-scale robotic failure data into semantically meaningful clusters, enabling scalable learning from failure without human supervision.
-Our approach leverages the reasoning capabilities of Multimodal Large Language Models (MLLMs), trained on internet-scale data, to infer high-level failure causes from raw perceptual trajectories and discover interpretable structure within uncurated failure logs.
-These semantic clusters reveal latent patterns and hypothesized causes of failure, enabling scalable learning from experience.
-We demonstrate that the discovered failure modes can guide targeted data collection for policy refinement, accelerating iterative improvement in agent policies and overall safety.
-Additionally, we show that these semantic clusters can be employed for online failure detection, offering a lightweight yet powerful safeguard for real-time adaptation.
-We demonstrate that this framework enhances robot learning and robustness by transforming real-world failures into actionable and interpretable signals for adaptation.
+As robotic systems become increasingly integrated into real-world environments, ranging from autonomous vehicles to household assistants, they inevitably encounter diverse and unstructured scenarios that lead to failures.
+While such failures pose safety and reliability challenges, they also provide rich perceptual data for improving system robustness.
+However, manually analyzing large-scale failure datasets is impractical and does not scale.
+In this work, we introduce the problem of unsupervised discovery of failure taxonomies from large volumes of raw failure logs, aiming to obtain semantically coherent and actionable failure modes directly from perceptual trajectories.
+Our approach first infers structured failure explanations from multimodal inputs using vision-language reasoning, then clusters them in the resulting semantic reasoning space, discovering recurring failure modes rather than isolated episode-level descriptions.
+We evaluate our method across robotic manipulation, indoor navigation, and autonomous driving domains, demonstrating that the discovered taxonomies are consistent, interpretable, and useful in practice.
+In particular, we show that structured failure taxonomies guide targeted data collection for offline policy refinement and enhance runtime failure monitoring systems.
+Website: {\href{https://mllm-failure-clustering.github.io/}{https://mllm-failure-clustering.github.io/}}

-\section{Introduction}
+\section{INTRODUCTION}